College Football Playoff: Impact on scheduling

 The ACC, whose teams also play eight conference games (plus Notre Dame at least once every three years), also considered moving to a nine-game conference schedule.
 However, the league opted to stay with the eight-plus-Notre Dame model, stipulating instead that teams would have to play one Power Five school in their non-league slates beginning in 2017, which would include the Notre Dame game or other ACC schools, as will games against another FBS independent, BYU.
 Despite the push to increase schedule strength, some ACC coaches preferred the scheduling flexibility available with fewer permanent fixtures on a team's slate.
 Opinion was split among league athletic directors on moving to a nine-game schedule prior to the vote.
 An SEC expansion to a nine-game schedule would limit the ACC's opportunities to play Power Five non-conference opponents.

-Semifinals

-The College Football Playoff uses a four-team knockout bracket to determine the national champion.
-Six bowl games—the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl, and Peach Bowl– rotate as hosts for the semifinals.
-The rotation is set on a three-year cycle with the following pairings: Rose/Sugar, Orange/Cotton, and Fiesta/Peach.
-The two semifinal bowls and the other four top-tier bowls are marketed as the New Year's Six.
-As of the 2024-25 season when the playoff expends to 12 teams those not hosting semifinals will host quarterfinals.
-Per contract, the Rose & Sugar Bowls are always on New Year's Day.
-Originally 3 games were held on New Year's Eve with the other 3 on New Year's Day, however disappointing TV ratings in the first rotation led to games originally planned for New Year's Eve be moved to as early as December 27 in some years.
-The selection committee seeds the top four teams, and also assigns teams to the at-large bowls (Cotton, Fiesta, and Peach) in years when they do not host semifinals.

-The four-team format pits the No. 1-ranked team against No. 4 and No. 2 against No. 3.
-The seeding determines the semifinal bowl game assigned to each matchup; the No. 1 seed chooses its bowl game to prevent it from playing in a "road" environment.
-There are no limits on the number of teams per conference, a change from previous BCS rules.
-However, some non-semifinal bowl selections still maintain their conference tie-ins, similarly to the BCS's automatic qualifier berths.
-A team from one of the "Group of Five" conferences is guaranteed a spot in one of the New Year's Six bowls.